forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 The `dev` branch is the starting point where you can create a new PR, and where the PR will be merged into the codebase after code review.
-Although there are unit tests, the development branch is still considered to be unstable because functional and system tests are not yet complete.
+Although there are unit tests, the `dev` branch is still considered to be unreliable because things can change before they're merged into the `master` branch.

-The `master` branch is checkpointed code from the `dev` branch that has passed functional and system tests.
+The `master` branch is checkpointed code from the `dev` branch that has passed QA and integration testing.
 The `master` branch is considered to be stable and suitable for production-use.

 ### Next-Generation Branches

-Branches will be also be created, to contain the development for the next-generation of Forseti.
+Branches will be also be created, to develop the next-generation of Forseti Security.
 These next-generation branches will be prefixed with a version number.

-Examples of the next-generation `N.0-<branches>`:
+Typically, the team will begin with a N.N-dev branch.
+Once the the code reaches a point for Early Access, the team will create and announce an eap branch, e.g. N.N-eap1.
+Upon completion of an EAP phase the team will create Release Candidates and encourage testing, e.g. N.N-rc1.
+Once all testing requirements are satisfied the team will merge the completed code into N.N-dev then into N.N-master, then into dev, and finally master.

-* `2.0-dev`: development branch
+An example of this workflow is described below for version 2.0:

-* `2.0-eap1`: early evaluation; end-to-end workflow complete
+2.0-dev: A daily development branch.
-* `2.0-rc1`: release candidate 1; feature complete
+2.0-eap1: A branch used for Early Access testing.
-* `2.0-rc2`: release candidate 2; final schema changes
+2.0-rc1: A possible release candidate.
-* `2.0-master`: latest stable release; suitable for deploy to production
+2.0-rc2: A second release candidate with additional changes.
-* `2.0-forsetisecurity.org`: documentations for Forseti website.
+2.0-master: latest stable release; suitable for deploy to production

 After the support period has passed, the next-generation dev and master branches will be merged into the `dev` and `master` branches.
-Then, the `N.0-<branches>` will be deleted.
+Then, the `N.N-<name>` will be deleted.
 This way, `dev` and `master` are always maintained as the canonical branches, and all the commit histories are retained.

 ### Other Branches